 7. Q: What is the Architectural Control Committee Procedure?

 A: Procedure.
 The Committee's approval or disapproval as required in this Declaration shall be in writing.
 Actions of the Committee shall be by the majority vote of the members of the Committee.
 All decisions of the Committee shall be final and no Parcel Owner or other party shall have recourse against the Committee or its designated representatives, or its members, for its disapproval or refusal to approve.
 In the event the Committee or its designated representative fails to approve or disapprove within thirty (30) days after the plans and specifications have been submitted to it, the plans and specifications shall be deemed to have been approved.
 Provided, however, the plans shall not be considered to be delivered to the Committee until they are complete in every respect and have been submitted together with every item of additional information, material samples, or more specific plan, details as requested in writing by the Committee.
-With every request for approval of an improvement, the Owner shall include a document review fee payable to the Board, which fee is initially set at $75.
+With every request for approval of an improvement, the Owner shall include a document review fee payable to the Board.

 8. Q: What is the minimum home size?